top of page

 Hepaestus is god of Fire, the forge, volcanos, blacksmiths & metallurgy

-In the second version, Hephaestus falls for a whole day then lands on the island of Lemnos, in the northern Aegean.
-The ancient Sintians who dwell there teach him the arts of metallurgy and secrets of the forge, the fire and the blacksmith.
+He lands on the isle of Lemnos in the Aegean, and is injured on landing, thus becoming lame.
+The ancient Sintians who dwell on Lemnos teach him the arts of metallurgy and secrets of the forge, the fire and the blacksmith.

 metallic human shape plunging symmetrically downward